Do’s and Don’ts For Safe Crib-Sleeping

-If your baby sleeps in a crib, follow these safety suggestions:
+If your baby sleeps in a crib, follow these safe crib-sleeping suggestions:

 - Look for a Consumer Product Safety Commission label or a Juvenile Products Manufacturer’s Association (JPMA) label stating that the crib conforms to safety standards.